 And finally, when looking at the entire space does the lighting convey your attitude for, how you feel about, a particular room in your home?

 Lighting is a complex design that leverages material, form, color, attitude, and movement to express the dynamics of your personality.
-A good lighting consultant will see what calls for light, and what doesn’t based on YOU.
+A good lighting consultant will see what calls for light, and what doesn’t base on YOU.
 The overall impact of the parts combined is unique to you and your home environment.
-The value of your lighting is in understanding how the quantity and quality of illumination can enhance your well being and enjoyment.
+The value of your lighting is in understanding how the quantity and quality of illumination can enhance your well-being and enjoyment.